Read the latest on the recreation center project

 Culpeper Wellness Foundation is moving forward with construction of a 17,759 square foot recreation center and renovation of nearly 10,000 square feet of existing space at the Foundation’s facility on Crossroad Parkway purchased in 2020.
-The renovated space will be the new home of Culpeper Sport & Fitness, operated by the Foundation.
+The renovated space will be the new home of fitness programming currently offered by Culpeper Sport & Fitness, operated by the Foundation.
 Dex Sanders of Sanders Architecture PC in Culpeper County has developed conceptual plans for both the recreation center and fitness center.

 Phase 1 of construction, which began in April 2021, is developing the fitness space, which will include areas for free weights and cardiovascular exercise equipment, a functional fitness/sports performance/personal training studio, two group programming studios, child care and changing/locker rooms.
 The fitness area will accommodate in an expanded space the many programs that gym members and community members have enjoyed at Culpeper Sport & Fitness, such as tumbling, tae kwon do, yoga, strength and cardio group exercise classes, boot camp programs, personal training and sports performance training.